EZCDeveloper/01_food-admin-pw-intermediate/Test_Cases.md

 📌 **Steps:**

-1. Navigate to “Orders” menu.
+1. Navigate to "Orders" menu.
 2. Click on the **"Export to CSV"** button.
 3. Wait for the file download to start.
 4. Verify that the downloaded file has a **.csv** extension.